Born to be bad: Delilah

 Samson’s hair is cut off Judges 16:18-21

 Throughout the whole Bible story, Delilah’s emotions are not mentioned.
-This omission dehumanizes her, as if she was detached from what was happening.
+This dehumanizes her, as if she was detached, uncaring.

 Samson believed that if his hair was cut, his superhuman strength would disappear, and it did.
 In the words of the Bible, ‘the Lord had left him‘.